lockss/lockss-rtd-manual/docs/configuring.rst

 2. If the configuration URL begins with ``https:``, you will be asked additional configuration questions:

-   1. Prompt: :guilabel:`Verify configuration server authenticity?`
+   a.
+Prompt: :guilabel:`Verify configuration server authenticity?`

       Enter :kbd:`Y` if you would like to check the authenticity of the configuration server using a custom keystore; otherwise enter :kbd:`N`.

-   2. If you answered :kbd:`Y`, you will be asked an additional configuration question:
+   b.
+If you answered :kbd:`Y`, you will be asked an additional configuration question:

       :guilabel:`Server certificate keystore`